marc0an1/job_application/README.md

   2. Set up Database

-         complete this****
+      - To set up the database a path should be specified in the application properties and the following lane of code should be changed according to necessities:

+         ```
+            spring.jpa.hibernate.ddl-auto=none
+         ```

+         - If this configuration is set the none the hibernate module will not attempt to change or verify the database.
+         - If this configuration is set to Update the hibernate module will update any existing schema to match the current mapings (It will only add new tables columns if they dont exist.
+But wont make any change to existing data)
+         - If this configuration is set to create the hibernate module will drop the existing schema and create a new one with the specified mapings.
+         - If this configuration is set to validate the hibernate module will throw an error if the existing schema does not match the mappings.

   4. Install Requirements

-      - Once cloned, go to the project and opern up a new Terminal so you can cd to the Frontend with the following command:
+      - Once cloned, go to the project and open up a new Terminal, so you can cd to the Frontend with the following command:

          ```
          cd .\Front-end\sakai-ng-master\